 Digital Submissions Guidelines

 Beginning in 2015, Creators will only accept submissions digitally.
+All hard-copy submissions will be returned to sender without being opened, read, or considered in any way.
 Please adhere to the following guidelines when submitting digitally:

 - Fill out the submission form completely.